Baldwin Park High School

 Baldwin Park High School is located in Baldwin Park, California.
 It is part of the Baldwin Park Unified School District.
 It is one of three high schools in the city, Sierra Vista High School and North Park Continuation School being the other two.
-Usually the students attending this high school are the ones coming from Holland Middle School (6-8), Olive Middle School (6-8), Santa Fe Elementary (3-8) and about half from Jones Junior High (7-8) and very few from Sierra Vista Junior High (7-8).The school colors are Royal blue, white and silver.
+Student feeder schools are: Holland Middle School (6-8), Olive Middle School (6-8), Santa Fe Elementary (3-8) and about half from Jones Junior High (7-8) and very few from Sierra Vista Junior High (7-8).
+The school colors are Royal blue, white and silver.
 The school mascot is a Brave (Native American).

 Teachers

 While the state average has one full-time teacher for 20 students, in this school it is 32 students per teacher.
-98% of the teachers in the school have full teaching credential, while the other 2% have emergency ones.
-Most teachers Baldwin Park High School have been in the BPUSD an average of 11 years.
+98% of the teachers in the school have a full teaching credential, while the other 2% are emergency issued.
+Most teachers at Baldwin Park High School have been in the BPUSD an average of 11 years.